 What to eat everyday

-Follow this simple chart to ensure your daily diet includes all the nutrients your body needs.
+Follow this simple chart to ensure your daily plant-based diet includes all the nutrients your body needs.

 Follow the above to achieve a good balance of:

 Certain nuts and seeds are a good source — cashew nuts, pumpkin seeds, ground linseed (flaxseed), chia seeds, hemp seeds.

 Wholewheat pasta, brown rice, wholemeal bread, oats, sweet potato and new potatoes with skins left on.

 Boost iron absorption by including a good source in every meal like pepper, broccoli, cabbage, strawberries, pineapple or orange juice.